 1. Nonprofit marketing plan

 Here’s a free nonprofit marketing plan example that is ideal for organizations with a comprehensive vision to share.
-It’s a simple plan that is incredibly effective.
-Not only does the plan outline the core values of the company, it also shares the ideal buyer persona.
+Not only does the plan outline the core values of the company, but it also shares the ideal buyer persona:

 Green Nonprofit Marketing Plan Template

-Note how the branding is consistent throughout this example so there is no doubt which company is presenting this plan.
+Notice how the consistent use of colors, fonts, and other design in this example reinforces the company’s identity, a key aspect of effective brand consistency.
 The content plan is an added incentive for anyone viewing the document to go ahead and give the team the green light.

 2. Social media marketing plan

-Two-page marketing plan samples aren’t very common, but this free template proves how effective they are.
-There’s a dedicated section for business goals as well as for project planning.
+Two-page marketing plan samples aren’t very common, but this template proves how effective they are.
+It has a dedicated section for business goals as well as for project planning:

 Pastel Social Media Marketing Plan Template